sportsdunia logo

 Luis Enrique (Image Credit: X/@PSG_English)

-After his historic campaign with PSG in 2024-25, Luis Enrique secured the Johan Cruyff Trophy for best male coach at the 2025 Ballon d'Or event.
-Under his guidance, PSG won the French League, Coupe de France, a first-ever UEFA Champions League title and the UEFA Super Cup in the same season.
+While integrating experienced names like Ousmane Dembele and Marquinhos.
+Thus, it’s safe to say that he is by far the best coach in the world right now.
+After his historic campaign with PSG in the 2024-25 season, Luis Enrique secured the Johan Cruyff Trophy for best male coach at the 2025 Ballon d'Or event.
+Now, the 55-year-old was recently crowned the Best FIFA Men's Coach 2025 award for guiding the Parisians to win the French League, Coupe de France, a first-ever UEFA Champions League title, the UEFA Super Cup and FIFA Intercontinental trophy to complete the sextuple feat.

 MatchesWin %Points Per MatchTotal PointsTrophies / Achievements